KevinDyerAU/AthenAI/enhanced-ai-agent-os/deploy-local/Enhanced AI Agent OS - Local Deployment Guide.md

 ```

 The script will:
-1. Check system requirements and dependencies
+1. Check system requirements and dependencies (including Docker allocations and disk at Docker Root Dir)
 2. Verify port availability and resolve conflicts
 3. Generate secure environment configuration
 4. Deploy services in dependency order